Talk with Your Children about Sex

 When children are 6 to 8 years old

 Begin conversations about online safety.
 Talk about the danger related to talking online with strangers and sharing personal information and pictures.
 Implement times and zones free of technology in your household.
 By age eight, most children have begun exploring their bodies.
 This is a good time to approach the topic of masturbation, framing it as something that, while normal, is done in private, according to www.todaysparent.com.
 You can relate the topic of sex with talks about puberty, explaining that your child’s body will begin to change.

 When children are 9 to 12 years old

 You can ask your children if they have any questions and explain things they may want to know.
 Again, assure your children that the changes in their bodies are normal.
 This age group spends more time online without supervision, so it’s important to focus on safety in digital spaces.

 Conversations about sex with your teenage children will be easier if you’ve already established good relationships and you’ve had earlier talks.
 At that age, you need to help your children evaluate risks and make responsible decisions.
 Talk with them about protecting themselves against violence.
 Have frequent conversations about healthy relationships.
 If your children are reluctant to talk about themselves, use examples of your past or other people you know.

-Here are some additional tips to help make these conversations easy and natural.
 Don’t make a big deal out of “the talk.”
 Talk with your children when a chance is presented.
 Maybe when you’re watching a movie or read a book that can spark a conversation.
 “Big talks” can be intimidating and scary for children.
 So talk about the topic when you get a chance.
 Correct misinformation and provide explanation.
 To find out how much your children know, ask open ended questions, maybe when you watch a movie together.